shooshtarilab/ochroGWAS/README.md

 ## 3. Categorical Results

 This folder contains results for all adult and fetal single-cell cell types, divided into 15 categories based on similarity and tissue composition.
-Fig3-to-6-and-S1-to-S11.R from **2.
-Visualisation** folder can be used to generate the figures for these datasets with a few modifications.
+Fig3_script.R from **2.
+Visualisation** folder can be used to generate the figures for these datasets with a few modifications as mentioned above.
 The script can be directly used to generate **01.
-Immune cells** result.
+Immune cells** heatmap.

 ## 4. Figures

 This folder contains all the figures generated in this project.
-The figures have been named according to their appearance in the paper, therefore a README file has been added to the folder to make it easy for reading.
+The figures have been named according to their appearance in the paper.

 ## 5. Supplementary Tables

 This folder contains the tables depicting the studies upon which this project was built.
-The tables have been named according to their order in the paper (supplementary), therefore a README file has been added in the folder for convenience.
+The tables have been named according to their order in the paper (supplementary).